Skip to main content

 3. Create a bucket to store data.

-About LOTA (Local Object Transfer Accelerator)
+About LOTA (Local Object Transport Accelerator)

 To use LOTA, clients must point their requests to the LOTA endpoint instead of the primary endpoint.
 No other changes are required for S3-compatible clients.